 There is also a streamlined pathway for New Zealand citizens living in Australia to apply for a Subclass 189 visa.
 To qualify under this pathway, the NZ citizen must have been usually resident in Australia for a continuous period of five (5) years immediately prior to the date of application and must have commenced that period of usual residence on or before 19 February 2016.
 Applicants must also have tax assessment notices that show a taxable income of at least a specified amount in the five (5) years immediately prior to the date of application.

-Subclass 190 visas are permanent visas for skilled people under 45 years of age and who are sponsored by a state or territory of Australia.
-To apply for this visa, applicants must be nominated by a state or territory to receive an invitation to lodge a visa application.
-You must have a positive skills assessment for an occupation on the either the Medium and Long-term Skills Shortage List (MLTSSL) or the Short-Term Skilled Occupation List (STSOL), and your occupation needs to be on the particular state or territory list of needed occupations from which you are seeking nomination.
-There may also be additional state- or territory-specific requirements needed to receive the nomination.
+Subclass 190 visas is a permanent visa for skilled people under 45 years of age and who are sponsored by a State or Territory of Australia.
+To apply for this visa, applicants must first be nominated by a State or Territory who will then send an invitation to lodge a visa application.
+You must have a positive skills assessment for an occupation on the either the Medium and Long-term Skills Shortage List (MLTSSL) or the Short-Term Skilled Occupation List (STSOL), and your occupation needs to be on the particular State or Territory list of needed occupations from which you are seeking nomination.
+There may also be additional State- or Territory-specific requirements needed to receive the nomination.

 Similar to the Subclass 189 visa, applicants must score at least 65 points on a points test.
-In addition to the points criteria listed above for the Subclass 189 visa, applicants can receive an additional five (5) points for the state nomination.
+In addition to the points criteria listed above for the Subclass 189 visa, applicants can receive an additional five (5) points for State/Territory nomination.

-Subclass 489 visas are sponsored regional temporary visas.
-This visa is valid for four (4) years and requires that you live in a certain region of Australia for at least two (2) years and work full-time in the region for at least twelve (12) months during those two years.
-Once applicants meet these criteria, there is a pathway to a permanent visa under Subclass 887.
+Subclass 491 Skilled Work Regional (Provisional) visas are sponsored regional temporary visas.
+This visa is valid for five (5) years and requires that you live and work in a regional area of Australia for at least three (3) years.
+Once applicants meet these criteria, there is a pathway to a permanent visa under Subclass 191.

-For the state nominated pathway, the application process and requirements are similar to those for the Subclass 190 visa, including the points test, but you can receive an additional ten (10) points for the state nomination.
+For the state nominated pathway, the application process and requirements are similar to those for the Subclass 190 visa, including the points test, but you can receive an additional fifteen (15) points for the state nomination.

-The subclass 489 visa also has a family sponsored pathway if the applicant has a family member living in a designated area of Australia.
-Family members can include first cousins, aunts, and uncles.
+The subclass 491 visa also has a family-sponsored pathway if the applicant has an eligible family member living in a regional area of Australia.
 You must have an occupation on the MLTSSL to apply and, like the Subclass 189 visa, you need to receive an invitation as part of the monthly invitation rounds before applying for this visa.